gooberinc/goober-central/README.md

    go run main.go
    ```

-> [!TIP]
-> If you're looking to boost its speed even slightly, try downloading the pre-built executables!

 5. **Open it in a web browser**:
     Once the server is running, open your browser of choice and navigate to `http://localhost:9094`